 Dogs at Powis

-Bring along your furry friend from November to February and explore our formal woodland, stroll through the Edwardian formal garden or simply find a quiet spot on the Italianate terraces to take a moment to admire breath taking views across the Severn valley.
+Bring along your furry friend from November to February and explore our formal woodland, stroll through the Edwardian formal garden, or find a quiet spot on the Italianate Terraces to admire breath taking views across the Severn valley.

 We recognise that not everyone loves dogs, so we’ve put together a few guidelines to help ensure that visits to Powis Castle and Garden are fun for everyone: